 Type II diabetes is a condition where levels of blood glucose in the body are too high.
-Many seniors have friends that have already been diagnosed with type 2 diabetes, so they may worry that they could be someone who is diagnosed next!
+Many seniors have friends who have already been diagnosed with type 2 diabetes, so they may worry that they could be someone who is diagnosed next!

 It is a chronic condition that can happen to anyone of any age, but people aged 65 years and above appear to have the highest prevalence of diabetes compared to any other age group.
 Senior citizens are more at risk of getting the disease if they lead a sedentary lifestyle, have a family history of diabetes, eat an unhealthy diet, or are overweight.